time in the valleys, trees, and hills

 The riding however was fantastic!
 Very well maintained roads, absolutely no other traffic, felt like a better version of Lief Erikson - my favorite 11 mile carfree wooded gravel road in Portland.
 If not for the pretty incredible elevation gain, I could see myself just making a day or two of crisscrossing the forest there, but it was definitely a lot of up and down and no real resupply stops.
 Would be a cute 200k to do up in there though; maybe someday.

-Then we wove our way through some towns to the campground where we had many beers, weathered some light rain, had very filling dinner from the kitchen, did laundry, and charged all the things.
-Now I'll probably veg out and watch some videos before I fall asleep, just want some alone time since I've been pretty nonstop with super-gregarious Jeff for most of the last week and introvert needs some time off...
+Then we wove our way through some towns, to the campground, where we: had many beers, weathered some light rain, had very filling dinner from the kitchen, did laundry, and charged all the things.
+Now I'll probably veg out and watch some videos before I fall asleep; just want some alone time since I've been pretty nonstop with super-gregarious Jeff for most of the last week and introvert needs some time off...